KusumaBG/KusumaBG.github.io/README.md

 * “READ COMMITTED” transaction isolation level (See: [MySQL / MariaDB “READ COMMITTED” transaction isolation level](https://doc.owncloud.com/server/10.0/admin_manual/configuration/database/linux_database_configuration.html#db-transaction-label))
 See [deployment considerations](https://doc.owncloud.com/server/10.0/admin_manual/installation/deployment_considerations.html) and [deployment recommendations](https://doc.owncloud.com/server/10.0/admin_manual/installation/deployment_recommendations.html) for other considerations and recommendations.

-# Installing ownCloud Server on Linux Using Package Manager
+# Installing ownCloud on Linux Using Package Manager
 Install ownCloud on Linux from Open Build Service packages and you can use package manager to keep the ownCloud server up-to-date.
 If there are no packages for your Linux distribution, you can setup ownCloud from scratch using a classic LAMP stack (Linux, Apache, MySQL/MariaDB, PHP).
 As the ownCloud tar archive contains all of the required third-party PHP libraries, there are not many prerequisites for installation.
 However, ownCloud require that PHP has a set of extensions installed, enabled, and configured.
 For more information, see [Prerequisites](https://doc.owncloud.com/server/10.0/admin_manual/installation/source_installation.html#prerequisites).
 ## How to Install the Required Packages